mindee/mindee-api-java/docs/java-us-bank-check-ocr.md

 MindeeClient client = MindeeClientInit.create("my-api-key");

 // Load a file from disk and parse it
-DocumentToParse documentToParse = mindeeClient.loadDocument(
+LocalInputSource localInputSource = mindeeClient.loadDocument(
   new File("./path/to/the/file.ext")
 );
 Document<BankCheckV1Inference> document = mindeeClient.parse(
-  BankCheckV1Inference.class, documentToParse
+  BankCheckV1Inference.class, localInputSource
 );

 // Print a summary of the parsed data